 The material presented will be useful to engineers, scientists, students and managers who need a fundamental understanding of fiber-optic communication related nonlinear optics.

-Robert A. Fisher is the Manager of RA Fisher Associates, LLC and has been active in laser physics and in nonlinear optics for more than 35 years.
+Robert A. Fisher is the owner of RA Fisher Associates, and has been active in laser physics and in nonlinear optics for the last 35 years.
 He has taught graduate courses at the Univ. of California, Davis, and worked at both Lawrence Livermore National Lab. and Los Alamos National Lab.
 He is an SPIE Fellow and an OSA Fellow.
-He was a member of the Board of Directors of SPIE (2002 ->2004).
+He is a member of the Board of Directors of SPIE.

 Continuing Education Units (CEU's) available upon request.